 As with the rest of your garden, your patio is a place where you can really get creative, fusing different styles and blending contrasting materials together to create a space that is uniquely your own.

-Explore different ideas and consider how you can bring your favorites together to reflect your individuality and personality.
+Explore different patio design ideas and consider how you can bring your favorites together to reflect your individuality and personality.

 10: Create Multiple Patio Areas

-With a big enough space, you could create separate patio ‘zones,’ each with their own individual function.
+With a big enough space, you could create separate patio ‘zones,’ each with their own individual function with these beautiful patio design ideas.

 If merging styles is your idea of a designer nightmare, here’s another way that you could use different materials and features in the same space.